 When you are first looking for your own rented flat, you may want to look in your chosen city’s traditional student area.
 Examples include Newcastle’s Jesmond and Manchester’s Fallowfield.
 These areas, with high densities of students and few families, bring the advantage that you can host parties and have friends around until late.
 As long as you let your neighbours know, you are unlikely to ever have a noise complaint.
 If you want to go down this route it can be best to go around your neighbours’ doors introducing yourself and offering invitations pre-emptively to any events you host.
 This can avoid any nasty surprises.

 However, if you would rather live somewhere quieter for financial reasons or personal preference, don’t worry!
-Night time events might happen in the student areas, but you can invite friends over in the day time for your own fun at a different tempo, and you’ll still be invited to the fun things in the traditional student neighbourhoods.
+Night-time events might happen in the student areas, but you can invite friends over in the daytime for your own fun at a different tempo, and you might still be invited to the fun things in the traditional neighborhoods that offer student housing winnipeg or your area.

 Be ready to move but aware of what is important to you